flywheel-apps/bids-app-template-test/README.md

 Develop and test the gear locally with the commands inside `\<your-new-gear-name\-test/`:

-`./setup.py` to create a new test configurations, `./build.py` to build the container,
+ * `./setup.py` to create a new test configurations,
+ * `./build.py` to build the container, and
-`./run.py` to run the default test or `run.py testname` command to run a test called “testname".
+ * `./run.py` to run the default test or `run.py testname` command to run a test called “testname".

 `./setup.py` will create test configurations, starting with "default" in `\<your-new-gear-name\-test/tests/`.